example42/example42.github.io/_posts/2018-01-15-classification_and_first_run_mode_with_psick.md

 ### Conclusion

-Phased, hiera data driven, classification and first run mode is just one of the features of the psick module, other are available (a rich set of profiles for common application, a standardised set of tp profiles, some common use cases defines...).
+Phased, hiera data driven, classification and first run mode is just one of the features of the psick module, among the others (a rich set of profiles for common system settings and applications, a standardised set of tp profiles, some common use cases defines...).
 The good news is that you can decide which of such features to use and you can integrate psick in existing infrastructures where traditional classification techniques are used.

+The bad news is that psick concept is so unusual that you might get some time to figure out its whole logic.

+Perseverance, here as everywhere, is key to success :-)

 Alessandro Franceschi
 Martin Alfke